GENERAL OBSERVATIONS ON BUSINESS BROKER TACTICS:

 How can a “consultant” who is engaged by the prospective buyer of a business develop a “conflict of interest”?
 By placing himself in a situation that would enable1 him to act in his own favor or that of the seller, rather than his buyer client.

 Such a conflict of interest is typically found between a “buyer’s broker” and his buyer client.
-As it involves at least part of a brokerage commission going to the “buyer’s broker” (if and when the deal closes), it is never a good position for a buyer to place himself in because the “buyer’s broker” will have both a financial self-interest in both making the deal close (without regard to the merits) and also act as a disincentive to get the lowest price for the buyer.
+As it involves at least part of a brokerage commission going to the “buyer’s broker” (if and when the deal closes.
+This is never a good position for a buyer to place himself in because the “buyer’s broker” will then have a financial self-interest in both making the deal close (without regard to the merits) and also act as a disincentive to get the lowest price for the buyer.
 (Lower price to buyer typically leads to the brokers sharing a lower brokerage commission.)

 Now in the course of searching for a business, a prospective buyer may need to deal with a business broker.
 Provided a business broker represents only a seller, he does not have a conflicting self-interest with the buyer of a business.
 However, buyers must remember that as the broker is working for the seller, his legal and ethical obligations are strictly to the seller rather than the buyer.
 In fact, a broker has no obligation to inform the buyer, or the buyer’s representatives of anything.
 This being the case, a buyer should not trust a broker2.